-Functional Communication Training (FCT) and Autism
+What is Functional Communication Training (FCT) in ABA?

 As part of an autism treatment plan, Functional Communication Training (FCT) involves teaching the most meaningful vocabulary to children with Autism Spectrum Disorder (ASD) in the most naturalistic way.
 For instance, instead of drilling your child with flashcards picturing objects rarely seen in his or her daily life, Functional Communication Training (FCT) teaches the words for your child’s most preferred objects in settings where he or she can have that object.
 Initially, the focus of functional communication training is making requests so that your child quickly learns the relationship between communicating appropriately and receiving a preferred object.
 Once this connection is made, your child can learn more complex language.
 This strategy improves motivation and generalization among children with autism.
 Extensive research has also shown that functional communication training is a great strategy for reducing challenging behaviors.